seunghwanyoo/unconstrained_nonlinear_opt/README.md

 # Unconstrained nonlinear optimization
 This is Matlab implementation of unconstrained nonlinear optimization algorithms.
 The well known six algorithms are implemented.
-As an application, the constrained least squares (CLS) method for image deconvolution is used.
-The objective function for CLS is a quadratic function as described below (image deconvolution section).
+As an application, the regularized least squares (RLS) method for image deconvolution is used.
+The objective function for RLS is a quadratic function as described below (image deconvolution section).
 Since it's twice differentiable, we can use Newton's method as well as gradient descent method and quasi-Newton methods.

 # Implemented methods
 1. Steepest gradient descent <br>